-Basic principles Basic principles that should govern our code of conduct on the ham bands are:
+Basic principles that should govern our conduct during amateur radio operations:

-- SOCIAL FEELING, FEELING OF BROTHERHOOD, BROTHERLY SPIRIT: large numbers of us are all playing radio on the same airwaves (our playing field).
+- SOCIAL FEELING, FEELING OF BROTHERHOOD/SISTERHOOD, BROTHERLY/SISTERLY SPIRIT: large numbers of us are all playing radio on the same airwaves (our playing field).
 We are never alone.
 All other hams are our colleagues, our brothers and sisters, our friends.
 Act accordingly.
 Always be considerate.

 - TOLERANCE: not all hams necessarily share your opinions, and your opinions may also not be the best ones.
-Understand there are other people with different opinions on a given subject.
+You shall understand there are other people with different opinions on a given subject.
 Be tolerant.
 This world is not for you exclusively.

 - COMPREHENSION: please understand that not everyone is as smart, as professional or as much an expert as you.
 If you want to do something about it, act positively (how can I help, how can I correct, how can I teach) rather than negatively (cursing, insulting etc.).

-- CONSIDERATE...
-He never knowingly operates in such a way as to lessen the pleasure of others.
+- CONSIDERATE: they never deliberately operate in such a way to reduce the pleasure of others.

-- LOYAL...
-He offers loyalty, encouragement and support to other amateurs, local clubs, the IARU Radio Society in his country, through which Amateur Radio in his country is represented nationally and internationally.
+- LOYAL: they offer loyalty, encouragement and support to other amateurs, local clubs, the IARU Radio Society in their country, through which Amateur Radio in their country is represented nationally and internationally.

-- PROGRESSIVE...
-He keeps his station up to date.
+- PROGRESSIVE: they keep their station up to date.
 It is well-built and efficient.
-His operating practice is above reproach.
+Their operating practice is above reproach.

-- FRIENDLY...
-He operates slowly and patiently when requested; offers friendly advice and counsel to the beginner; kind assistance, cooperation and consideration for the interests of others.
+- FRIENDLY: they operate slowly and patiently when requested; offers friendly advice and counsel to the beginner; kind assistance, cooperation and consideration for the interests of others.
 These are the marks of the amateur spirit.

-- PATRIOTIC...
-His station and skills are always ready for service to country and community.
+- PATRIOTIC: their station and skills are always ready for service to country and community.

 For more please read: Ethics and operation procedures for the Radio Amateurs (Edition 3, 2010)